 All materials will be ready for you on the day and we stand by to help you every step of the way.

 Thank you for your consideration in supporting KHP and expanding access to Knoxville’s history within our community.

-If you cannot attend but would still like to make a donation in honor of Bob Booker please make a donation online or mail a check to KHP, 516 West Avenue, #8, Knoxville TN 37902.
+If you cannot attend but would still like to make a general donation or a donation in honor of Bruce Wheeler please make a donation online or mail a check to KHP, 516 West Avenue, #8, Knoxville TN 37902.